 It could lie behind retention issues, with talented employees failing to understand how much they contribute.
 It could affect innovation, with people not feeling able to step outside comfort zones and take risks.
 Sufferers could procrastinate, believing they are not good enough to make decisions or take action, and that could affect productivity.

 Are companies aware that imposter syndrome could be an issue?

 In patches, yes.
 As mentioned above, companies like NatWest have been conducting their own research and becoming involved in raising awareness for the benefit not only of their employees but for customers too.
 The company has launched its #OwnYourImposter campaign to encourage people to become more comfortable sharing their experiences and talking about imposter syndrome.

 But many businesses will not be aware of the problem.
 Even if they are, it’s not a simple issue to address.
 Yet potentially there are ways workplaces could contribute towards dismantling any negative perceptions employees hold of themselves.

 For instance, by facilitating approaches for acknowledging the achievements of individuals, continually reinforcing their sense of self-worth and helping build a psychologically safe environment around them.

 By not only celebrating the end result but also the journey taken to get there.
 By making it ok to fail sometimes because that’s how we learn.
-By putting the spotlight onto great workplace behaviours that might have no direct connection with performance and productivity but simply celebrate acts of kindness and helping others; sometimes people don’t realise that what they viewed as a simple gesture had a great impact and was deeply valued by someone else.
+By putting the spotlight onto great workplace behaviors that might have no direct connection with performance and productivity but simply celebrate acts of kindness and helping others; sometimes people don’t realize that what they viewed as a simple gesture had a great impact and was deeply valued by someone else.

 Any kind of action, really, that gently but persistently reinforces the message that the things people do are valued and that they are appreciated as much for their efforts as their results.